timmaffett/flutter_font_picker/README.md

 - `onFontChanged`: (required) the callback that returns a PickerFont object with all the details and methods for the user's selected font.
 - `googleFonts`: A list of Google fonts to use in the font picker.
 By default it contains all 975 fonts included in constants.dart. **You should only use a limited number of them for performance and data saving**, as each font is downloaded and stored to the app's storage when it comes into view.
 Using up to 100-200 fonts should work fine.
 - `initialFontFamily`: The font family to use initially in the font picker.
 Defaults to 'Roboto'.
+- `fontSizeForListPreview`: The font size to use to display font previews in the font picker list.
+Default to 16.
 - `showFontInfo`: Whether to show font details (category, number of variants) next to each font tile in the list.
 - `showFontVariants`: Whether to show font variants (weights and styles) in the font picker.
 If set to false, user will only be able to select the default variant of each font.
 - `showInDialog`: Set this to true if you want to use the font picker inside an AlertDialog (check examples).